Benefits of Game-Based Learning in the ESL Classroom

 By Tembii Team

 The research on the benefits of game-based learning is hard to ignore.
-Students retain up to 90% of information learned through active, game-based methods — compared to 20-30% from traditional lecture and worksheet approaches.
+A landmark meta-analysis of 225 studies found that active-learning methods raise student performance and cut failure rates so sharply that students in traditional lecture classes were 1.5 times more likely to fail than students learning actively.
+A separate meta-analysis of digital games across 57 studies found they significantly improve learning outcomes compared with non-game instruction.
 For ESL teachers, that gap matters enormously.
 Vocabulary, grammar structures, and speaking confidence don't stick from passive exposure.
 They stick from repeated, low-stakes practice.
 Games create exactly that.

 Here is what the evidence shows — and what it looks like in an ESL classroom.